April 30 2021

 - Lack of dietary iodine — People who have a deficiency of iodine in their diets are at greater risk for developing goitres.

 - Being female — women are more prone to thyroid disorders.
 They are also more likely to develop goitres.

 - Age — The chances of developing a goitre increase with age, mainly after 40 years of age.

-- Medical history — The presence of personal or family history of the autoimmune disease increases the risk of developing goitre.
+- Medical history — The presence of personal or family history of the autoimmune disease increases the risk of developing a goitre.

 - Pregnancy and menopause — Studies show that thyroid problems are more likely to occur during pregnancy and in women who have attained menopause.

-- Certain medications — The use of various medical treatments such as immunosuppressants, antiretrovirals, amiodarone which is a heart drug and some of the psychiatric drugs like lithium increase the risk of developing goitre.
+- Certain medications — The use of various medical treatments such as immunosuppressants, antiretrovirals, amiodarone which is a heart drug and some of the psychiatric drugs like lithium increase the risk of developing a goitre.

 - Radiation exposure — In individuals who have had radiation treatments to either the neck or the chest or those who have been accidentally been exposed to radiation emitted in a nuclear facility, are more prone to develop goitre.

-Graves disease, Hashimoto’s thyroiditis, other forms of thyroiditis, and pregnancy are some of the other health disorders that increase the chance of developing goitre.
+Graves disease, Hashimoto’s thyroiditis, other forms of thyroiditis, and pregnancy are some of the other health disorders that increase the chance of developing a goitre.
 Some of the natural remedies that can be used effectively in treating goitre include:

 - Iodine deficiency